Kimchi Steamed Buns

-I get it. again, i urge you. take my paw…we can do this together. once you get the dough and technique down – and trust me i am talking e-a-s-y, you can really put just about anything inside these pillowy buns.
+I get it.
+Again, I urge you.
+We can do this together.
+Once you get the dough and technique down – and trust me I am talking e-a-s-y, you can really put just about anything inside these pillowy buns.

-so, take a deep breath and let’s do this!
-Kimchi steamed buns for dough: (recipe adapted from asian dumplings by andrea nguyen)
+So, take a deep breath and let’s do this!

 2 & 1/2 cups all purpose flour